ipconfiger/bibi/README.md

 4. Preview Site

+you can preview site after you generate html files

     $bibi test 8000

 5. Generate nginx conf file

 so you can host blog on your own server

     $bibi nginx_conf domain_name

-6. Generate supervisor conf file host web hook service on supervior, the blog site will update automatically when you push to github
+6. Generate supervisor conf file

+host web hook service on supervior, the blog site will update automatically when you push to github

     $bibi hook_conf /var/log/hook.log